 The session ended with a sing-along, led by guitar-playing child-abuse pediatrician Dr. John Stirling from Santa Clara County.
 The song was “If I Only Get Ten Grand” sung to the tune of “If I Only Had a Brain,” with the message that defense experts are in it only for the money.

-I can speak only from my own experience, but the professionals I know who defend against shaking allegations could be earning more money and taking a lot less flack by applying their skills in a less hostile arena.
-And most defendants are having trouble paying the rent in the face of lost income and unexpected legal costs, let alone coughing up money for expensive experts.
+I can speak only from my own experience, but the professionals I know who defend against shaking allegations could be earning more money and taking a lot less flack by sticking to less hostile arenas.
+And most defendants are having trouble paying the rent in the face of lost income and unexpected legal costs, let alone finding the money for expensive experts.

 Holmgren also foreshadowed parts of the Disssent paper in his presentation on the Smith case at the 2012 NCSBS conference, “SBS and the Supreme Court,” in conjunction with child-abuse pediatrician Dr. Randell Alexander.